Mwandigha/ems_mixed/README.md

 # Final model

 The resulting model determined to be useful is the one that includes a random intercept and slope.
 The model may be refined further by determining whether the covariance may be dropped from the model.
 This would be evaluated by the LRT as previously demonstrated.
 However, this will not be covered here.
-Finally, population average level (fixed effects) and chick specific predictions from the model as follows.
+Finally, population average level (fixed effects) and chick specific predictions from the model can be obtained as follows.

 ```{r eval = FALSE, echo = FALSE}